legsem/legstar-core2/README.md

 * Provide a faster alternative to legstar for use cases that require massive conversions (Hadoop, ETL, ...)

-* Provide a simpler API than legstar, using java generics and explicit thread safety.
+* Provide a simpler API than legstar, using java generics, explicit thread safety and use Builder pattern/Fluent interfaces

+* Extract out dependency on JAXB.
+While still supporting JAXB, the API should be usable in environments that has no JAXB at all

+* Provide a validation API that allows checking preemptively that host data is compatible with a given COBOL copybook

 ## Non objectives